-As early as the 1930s, neuroscientists have rendered the ability to detect brain activity, based on the active and dormant flow of neurons.
+As early as the 1930s, neuroscientists had rendered the ability to detect brain activity based on the active and dormant flow of neurons.
 Some of these neurons can be accurately measured as they activate in a flurry, in large groups.
 The large groups of active neurons are known as a neural ensemble.
 Neural ensembles are mostly associated with the significant functions of the brain.
-The brain must even compute the proper neural activity to properly fall asleep, and stay asleep.
+The brain must even compute the proper neural activity to properly fall asleep and stay asleep.

 The levels of activity of these neural ensembles are recorded on an Electroencephalography (EEG) machine, which is used to monitor electrical brain waves.
 It does so when negatively charged electrodes are placed along the scalp, while the positively charged ionic current of the active neurons in the brain cause a magnetic disruption in the frequency of the electrodes, displaying a dynamic amplitude of neural activity.

 The measurement of frequency of neurons is measured in 5 main groups, known as:

 - Delta (0-4 Hz)

 - Theta (4-8 Hz)

 - Alpha (8-12 Hz)